SOME THINGS THAT MAY INTEREST YOU

 During my time at OCAD, I became interested in the emerging field of information design and data visualization.
 I quickly came to realize that, given the vast quantity of digital (and analog) information with which we are flooded on a continuous basis, the ability to depict complex information streams visually in a manner easily understood by the average reader would become the single most important skill that a designer could possess.
 Simply put: those who can control the visualization of data will rule the world.

-I was also fascinated by wayfinding—a specialized area of design focused on assisting people in successful and efficient navigation, both of the built (urban) environment and virtual environments such as websites.
+I was also fascinated by wayfinding — a specialized area of design focused on assisting people in successful and efficient navigation, both of the built (urban) environment and digital environments such as websites and software user interfaces.
 Wayfinding and information design seemed like a natural fit for the unusual skill set I had acquired through my engineering and graphic design education and professional practice.

 In a sense, my job has not changed much from my aerospace days.
-I am still involved in the field of navigation—however, the end result of my current work is far more beneficial to society!
+Although a designer first and foremost, I am still involved in the fields of industrial engineering and navigation — however, I believe the end result of my current work is far more beneficial to society!

-I own all 21 issues of deconstructed literary/popular culture magazine SPEAK, designed by Martin Venezky—my most prized design possession.
+I own all 21 issues of deconstructed literary/popular culture magazine SPEAK, designed by the legendary Martin Venezky.

 I find myself compelled to read notoriously difficult works of postmodern literature.
 During a particularly determined period in my life, I read Mark Z Danielewski’s House of Leaves and Avital Ronell’s The Telephone Book AT THE SAME TIME.